-The Mount Vernon-Lisbon Community Development Group (CDG), a Main Street Iowa organization, today announced that its 4th of July Nitty Gritty (formerly known as the Lincoln Highway Antiques Extravaganza) will take place Thursday, July 4, from 7 a.m. to 4 p.m., rain or shine.
+The Mount Vernon-Lisbon Community Development Group (CDG), a Main Street Iowa organization, today announced that its 4th of July Nitty Gritty (formerly known as the Lincoln Highway Antiques Extravaganza) has been cancelled this year (2020) due to COVID-19.

 A new shuttle service in partnership with the Mount Vernon Community School District will be in effect from 8 a.m. to 4 p.m. on the 4th of July.
 Festival attendees can pick up the free shuttle to festival grounds at both the Elementary School (615 5th Avenue) and Middle School (525 Palisades Road SW) Parking Lots throughout the day.